The following is an exercise offered in all Transformative Solidarity workshops and programs.

 To commit is to make a choice.
 To make a choice is to have agency.
 Commitment is agency.

-Commitment is agency, it is volition, it is choice.
 Commitment is to live in honesty, find grace, and embrace vulnerability.
 Commitment allows space for growth and possibility.
 It requires honesty in those moments when our Awareness shifts, grace for ourselves and our process, and the vulnerability to be witnessed and to witness.
+Commitment is agency, it is volition, it is choice.

 From our example: Commitment shows up when my friend and I decided to have a conversation about what happened between us.
 Commitment was the choice to share my experience and to embrace theirs.
 Commitment to my Awareness of the Individual and Interpersonal.
 To help guide me in the areas I might struggle.
 Commitment to Awareness of the Institutional and that so much of what I’ve been taught benefits only some, so how I can move differently?